epicexcelsior/resource-webhooks/resources/FAQ.md

 _ _
 > You can find Vexento's social media on [Twitter](https://twitter.com/Vexento), [Instagram](https://www.instagram.com/vexentomusic), and [Facebook](https://www.facebook.com/VexentoMusic).
 _ _
-You can find Vexento's link page here: <https://linktr.ee/vexentomusic>.
+You can find Vexento's link page at <https://linktr.ee/vexentomusic>.
 _ _

 📌 **3.
 Where can I get Vexento merch?**